MostafaRamzySayedAhmed/GraduationFCILMS/README.md

 # Basic Info
 * This System was My Graduation Project (Faculty of Computers & Information).
-* I've Worked on The Server-Side and also Some Tasks on The Client-Side Related to The Responsiveness.
+* I've Worked on The Server-Side and also Some Tasks on The Client-Side Related to Responsiveness.
 * This Project Took about One Year to Be Completed during My Last Academic Year.
-* I've Learnt Many Skills from This Project Specially on The Server-Side Using PHP & MySQL DB.
+* I've Learnt Many Skills from This Project Specially on The Server-Side Using PHP & MySQL.
 * I was Graded by "Excellent" for This Project.

 # Description